Morristown NJ Theft by Deception Lawyers

-Theft by deception is a serious crime in New Jersey.
-Theft by deception typically occurs when a person uses trickery or fraud to obtain goods or services.
-Since prosecutors often interpret the theft statute very broadly, you could be charged with theft by deception in a variety of circumstances, exposing you to possible prison time, fines, and a permanent criminal record.
+Theft by deception is a serious crime in New Jersey and it typically occurs when a person uses trickery or fraud to obtain goods or services.
+Since prosecutors often interpret the theft statute very broadly, you could be charged with theft by deception under a variety of circumstances, exposing you to possible prison time, fines, and a permanent criminal record.

-The Tormey Law Firm is an experienced group of criminal defense lawyers who have extensive experience representing clients charged with theft and fraud offenses, including theft by deception, forgery, credit card fraud, and prescription fraud throughout New Jersey, including in Dover, Mount Olive, Parsippany, Denville, and Morristown.
+The Tormey Law Firm is a talented group of criminal defense lawyers who have extensive experience representing clients charged with theft and fraud offenses, including theft by deception, forgery, credit card fraud, and prescription fraud throughout Morris County and New Jersey, including in Dover, Mount Olive, Parsippany, Denville, Rockaway, and Morristown.
 Our managing partner, Travis J. Tormey, was featured in the Daily Record in Morris County regarding several shoplifting cases he handled.
 One of our other partners, Alissa D. Hascup, is a former Morris County Assistant Prosecutor, former Special Deputy Attorney General, and current Municipal Prosecutor.

-If you or a loved one has been charged with theft by deception in New Jersey, do not hesitate to call the Tormey Law Firm anytime at 866-949-6948 for a free consultation about your case.
+If you or a loved one has been charged with theft by deception in Morris County or elsewhere in New Jersey, do not hesitate to call the Tormey Law Firm in Morristown anytime at 866-949-6948 for a free consultation about your theft case.

 In New Jersey, N.J.S.A.
 2C:20-4 governs theft by deception charges and provides, in pertinent part: